 Scholarly Activities for a Remote Research Lab

-Like many of you, we are now faced with the new challenge of leading our research teams remotely.
+Like many of you, we are faced with the challenge of leading our research teams remotely.
 The social distancing required by the COVID-19 outbreak means that our fellows, students, and research assistants are all working from home.
-The logistics of how we do this will likely be a moving target.
+The logistics of how we do this will likely continue to be a moving target.
 But before we can figure out how to do it, there is the question of what to do.
 What meaningful activities can we perform given the inability to physically meet or be in our lab?
 Here are some ideas:

 - Re-analyze: Since new data generation may be difficult or impossible, take a look at the datasets you already have.
 Are there new ways to look at the old data?
 Can you combine datasets with a collaborator to ask a new question?
 Can you finally do the sensitivity analysis or painful recoding of data required to answer that question pesky reviewer 2 (or that guy who always comes to conference) keeps asking?
 I don’t think my re-analysis activities will result in a scientific breakthrough, but they may be excellent pilot data for a grant, an added figure in a paper, an interesting brief report, or (worst case scenario) a good learning opportunity for my trainees.